 - Be advised of the telephone number and hours of operation of the state’s home health hot line, which receives questions and complaints about Medicare-certified and state-licensed home care agencies.

 - NAHC’s affiliate, the Hospice Association of America, has developed the following model bill of rights for all individuals receiving hospice care.
-It also is based on the patient rights currently enforced by law.
+It also is based on patient rights currently enforced by law.